-Organizations: Grants will be made to tax-exempt, 501(c)(3) organizations in New York City administering educational or fellowship programs that promote the professional development of talented young artists.
-Grants will not be considered for groups with annual operating budgets below

-\$250,000 (as demonstrated by actual income and expenses for the most recently completed fiscal year), nor for agencies with an accumulated deficit or negative fund balance.
+Organizations: Grants will be made to tax-exempt, 501(c)(3) organizations in New York City administering residency or fellowship programs that promote the artistic and professional development of talented young artists.
+Grants will not be considered for groups with annual operating budgets below \$250,000 (to be demonstrated by actual income and expenses for the most recently completed fiscal year), nor for agencies with an accumulated deficit or negative fund balance.